Migrant Worker, 27 year old, married with one child, who lost at arm in workplace accident, awarded RM150,000 by High Court. Just?

 [36] The meaning of "workman" is given in s.
 2(1) and proviso (a) thereto of the WC Act as follows:

-2.(1) In this Act, unless the context otherwise requires, the expression "workman", subject to the proviso to this subsection, means any person who has, either before or after the commencement of this Act, entered into or works under a contract of service or of apprenticeship with an employer, whether by way of manual labour or otherwise, whether the contract is expressed or implied or is oral or in writing, whether the remuneration is calculated by time or by work done and whether by the day, week, month or any longer period:
+2.(1) In this Act, unless the context otherwise requires, the expression "workman", subject to the proviso to this subsection, means any person who has, either before or after the commencement of this Act, entered into or works under a contract of service or of apprenticeship with an employer, whether by way of manual labour or otherwise, whether the contract is expressed or implied or is oral or in writing, whether the remuneration is calculated by time or by work done and whether by the day, week, month or any longer period:[37] In the plaintiff's PATI registration slip under the 6P Program (CBOD part B p.
+23), the plaintiff was registered under the Manufacturing Sector (Perkilangan).

 Provided that the following persons are excepted from the definition of "workman":